Hybrid quantum-classical unsupervised data clustering based on the self-organizing feature map: Experimental demonstration

 In order to check that our algorithm gives the expected results we compare it to classical calculations of the distance matrix on two data sets of binary vectors, as shown in Fig.~\ref{fig:distance_matrix}.
-We see good agreement between the distance matrices calculated classically and on the IBM Q Experience.
-The match is close, but not perfect, and we attribute it to noise in the currently available non fault-tolerant quantum processors.
+We see very good agreement between the distance matrices calculated classically and on the quantum computer.

 An example of the QASOFM learning process is shown in Fig.~\ref{convergence}.
 Initially, the cluster vectors were randomly chosen and the label of sample distribution is shown for the zeroth epoch in Fig.~\ref{convergence}(a).
-In order to prepare a superposition of cluster vectors needed for the calculation of the distance matrix we use the standard initialization of QISKIT\cite{qiskit} library.
-Each epoch of the algorithm consists of distance calculation between all data and cluster vectors and requires 9 distance calculations in the quantum implementation ($N$ in general case) or 27 distance calculations for classical realization ($MN$ in general case).
-After the distance calculation from each sample to all cluster vectors at each epoch we label each sample with the index of the closest cluster vector and shift the closest cluster vectors to the sample vectors.
+For the cluster vectors (binary representation of rows of Fig. \ref{convergence}(a)) we use the simplest basis encoding into quantum states with the standard initialization of QISKIT \cite{rathQuantumDataEncoding2024,qiskit} library.
+Each epoch of the algorithm consists of a distance calculation between all data and cluster vectors and requires 9 distance calculations in the quantum implementation ($N$ in the general case) or 27 distance calculations for the classical realization ($MN$ in the general case).
+After the distance calculation from each sample to all cluster vectors at each epoch, we label each sample with the index of the closest cluster vector and shift the closest cluster vectors to the sample vectors.
 The shift is made by the change of the first binary element in the cluster vectors which does not match the binary element in the sample vector.
-The evolution of the labels presented on Fig.~\ref{convergence}(c).
-Good convergence is already observed in the fourth epoch.
+The evolution of the labels is presented in Fig.~\ref{convergence}(c).
+Good convergence is already observed at the fourth epoch.

-This proof of concept example shows that the development of noisy intermediate scale quantum hardware will allow to solve some practical problems in unsupervised manner with a very simple encoding of categorical data to the quantum register.
-Furthermore, it shows that it is possible to develop distance based hybrid quantum classical algorithms that speed up classical counterparts and can be implemented on near--term quantum devices developing distance based hybrid algorithms.
+This proof of concept example shows that the development of NISQ hardware will allow to solve some practical problems in an unsupervised manner with a very simple encoding of categorical data to the quantum register.
+Furthermore, it shows that it is possible to develop a distance based hybrid quantum classical algorithms that speeds up classical counterparts and can be implemented on near-term quantum devices developing distance based hybrid algorithms.
 Such algorithms, that can learn in an unsupervised manner, for categorical data such as genomic data has significant interest.